(1190 words, part 5 of 7)

 Whoever Biden/Harris/Trump are serving have got our neighbors telling us we need to vote for one of them.
 What a great situation!

-We need to start paying attention to what violence our so-called leaders are willing to ignore.
-When Joe Biden kicked 15 million people off Medicaid?
-That’s violence.
-He wasn’t “balancing the budget”; he wasn’t “making hard choices.”
-At that time he was sending overseas several times more value in the form of bombs than he saved by denying those people medical care.
-Frankly, it makes sense that so many voters didn’t vote in the 2024 election.
-(Those who did not vote, if they united, would have won the election in a landslide.)
+It makes sense that so many voters didn’t vote in the 2024 election.
+Those who did not vote, if they united, would have won the election in a landslide.
 I venture that these people, by and large, understand the two major parties have failed as entities of democracy.
 If we can help them understand that the reason is the capture by capital, then they will be ready to take another step.

 Oh, capital.
 It has the biggest scheme of violence of them all.
 It’s called inflation.
 If someone is found to be skimming a penny here and there from huge swaths of people such that the victims aren’t aware, and that party amasses billions from the scheme, then it’s still theft of billions and prosecutable as such.
 Inflation is a similar scheme but because it’s hidden behind the genteel workings of the ruling class, AKA “the economy,” it is allowed.
 Encouraged, even, by U.S. policy.
 For nearly the entire industrial age, wage growth tracked closely with growth in industrial productivity.
 That is, until 1971.
 That year, the U.S. decoupled its financial system from precious metals.
 At that time precisely, wages froze.
-Not only did they stop growing with growth in productivity, but real (inflation-adjusted) wages literally haven’t grown since 1971.
+Not only did they stop growing with growth in productivity, but real (inflation-adjusted) wages haven’t grown at all since 1971.
 Since the wage freeze, productivity has increased roughly 250%.
 It’s not complicated.
-See this Medium post debunking the various ways think tanks try to obscure the reality: tinyurl.com/s93ha98h
+See this Medium post debunking the various ways think tanks try to obscure the reality.

 Median U.S. household income is about $80,000 today but if it had kept pace with productivity since 1971, it would be about $131,000 now.
 What does this do to political power, if one class keeps all productivity gains for 50+ years—effectively two generations?
 Exactly what’s happening now.
 Western society now features a bifurcation of class interests so stark that the ruling class barely hides that they now own government and media.
 They have such complete control that they feel they don’t have to.
 Trump’s tax plan will suck $1,000 a year out of the poorest households, and hand $380,000 a year to the richest households.
 It will be the largest wealth transfer in U.S. history, and it’s all out in the open.
 Your Democratic Party politicians are still voting to confirm this administration’s nominees.

 The fascism is bipartisan because both parties serve the capital class.
 When the public tried to pressure Democrats to do something about the climate, or minimum wage, or voting protections, the Democrats deferred to the Senate Parliamentarian, and said nothing could be done.
-The Democrats knew the Republicans had a history of ignoring the Parliamentarian; knew that the Republicans had publicly said they would continue ignoring them.
-But Democrats stuck to their guns and kept pretending they were powerless.
-This spring—because of course—Republicans ignored the Parliamentarian to boost the revenues of oil companies.
+The Democrats knew the Republicans had a history of ignoring the Parliamentarian; knew that the Republicans had publicly said they would continue ignoring them, and threatened to fire them if they didn’t let Republicans break rules of the body.
+Democrats heard all this and decided they would defer to the Parliamentarian.
+In effect, pretending they were powerless.
+In spring 2025—because of course—Republicans ignored the Parliamentarian to boost the revenues of oil companies.
 It’s clear these parties are both on the same team: team ruling class.
 They’re simply playing good cop, bad cop.
 Whether you see one as good and the other as bad at any given time is irrelevant.
 (Just as many people feel the reverse.)
 All that matters is that they’ve found a way to trick us into giving them consent.
-That’s the opposite of democracy.
-This is how modern fascism works: by and for the ruling class.
+It’s the opposite of democracy.

 “The point of class analysis isn’t to say that your landlord is a bad person,” said a recent social media commentator.
 “It’s to say that your landlord has class interests that directly oppose your own.
 They might not treat you like sh*t, but when push comes to shove they will put their income before your wellbeing.”